zverok/geo_coord/README.md

 As an independent gem, this attempt is doomed by design, but why not to try?..

-Initially, I've done this work as a proposal for inclusion into Ruby's standard library, but it was not met very well.
+Initially, I've done this work as a proposal for inclusion in Ruby's standard library, but it was not met very well.
 So, now I'm releasing it as a gem to be available at least for my own other projects.